 Garrison Keillor once said "a book is a gift you can open again and again."
-We couldn't agree more here at Brainshark – especially when it comes to sales books.
+We couldn't agree more here at Brainshark.

-Books are not only an excellent source of inspiration and self-improvement, but they also give us a much-needed chance to recharge and reflect amid our busy lives.
-So we've compiled the following list (presented in no particular order) to help sales reps, managers and enablement leaders pick one or two great sales books to read in 2019.
-Enjoy!
+Sales books are not only an excellent source of inspiration and self-improvement, but they also give us a much-needed chance to recharge, reflect, and take a deep breath amid our busy schedules.

 - Gap Selling